Alanxtl/npm2ohpm/README.md

 2. LLM-API

-    Generate [Deepseek API](https://platform.deepseek.com) and put it in .env file.
+    Generate LLM API and put it in .env file.
+You can also denote you favourite LLM model in .env file.